 Domiciliation or Business Address of the Liaison Office

-Finding a business domiciliation or Business address is easy, the cost not exceeding 60€ per month in best cases.
+Finding a business domiciliating or business address is easy, the cost not exceeding 60€ per month in best cases.

-It requests the signing of a three/six months renewable contract with a business domiciliation specialized company.
+It requests the signing of a three/six months renewable contract with a business domiciliating specialized company.

 Should you need to lease premises, there are two main kinds of leases in France: commercial leases and professional leases (applicable to the renting of offices only, without reception of customers).

 When hiring staff to perform work in France, you need to register them to the French Social Security system and pay related contributions.
 You register as a non-resident employer.

 The registration process